dpiresearch/OCR_craft/README.md

 ### Cuda

-Cuda is TRUE by default, so set to False if
+Cuda is TRUE by default, so set to False if you're on a laptop

 ## Execution